abhisheksharma1310/temperature_monitoring_system/README.md

 # Temperature_monitoring_system
-**It detect temperature and if temperature value is  greater than specified value then it will turn on Fan and Led.**
+**It detects temperature, and if the temperature value is greater than the specified value, then it will turn on Fan and Led.**

 **Arduino Code**